otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Sender's instance tag (INT)
   The instance tag of the person sending this message.

-Receiver's instance tag (INT)
-  The instance tag of the intended recipient.
-As the instance tag is used to differentiate the clients that a participant uses, this will often be 0 since the other party may not have set its instance tag yet.

 Sender's User Profile (USER-PROF)
   As described in the section "Creating a User Profile" of the OTRv4 specification.